No-Nonsense | Featuring Meghan Joyce, COO of Oscar Health

-Less than a month into her role at Oscar – a health insurance company whose mission is to center around the patient – Joyce sat down with us to talk about what she looks for in new opportunities, what she bases her employee promotions on, and what she wish she hadn’t wasted time on early in her career.
+Less than a month into her role at Oscar – a health insurance company whose mission is to center around the patient – Joyce sat down with us to talk about what she looks for in new opportunities, what she bases her employee promotions on, and what she wishes she hadn’t wasted time on early in her career.
 Meghan also joined us for the Underscore Core Summit, where she gave a lightning talk on building leadership at scale.
 Her full talk can be found in the video below!

 Given your recent transition, what are the most important factors in your decision of where to work?

 It’s important to me that any professional opportunity I consider has these three things:

 - A mission that helps make the world a better place.
 Life is too short to be working on something that isn’t connecting to our community and helping make life a little better for people.

 - A meaty role where I can drive impact on that mission.
 I need to face a big challenge, seep into it every day, and see it connected to the mission.

 - A great team.
 We all work too hard not to be alongside people that teach us, challenge us, and hopefully laugh with us.